-‘A quick death or a slow death’: Russian prisoners choose war to get lifesaving HIV drugs
+‘A quick death or a slow death’: Russian prisoners choose war to get HIV drugs

 And in the chaos of battle the bracelets serve little purpose, said Vadim, 31, who was convicted of robbery and served in Wagner before being captured in a bunker.

-After Ukrainian soldiers tossed several hand grenades into the bunker, the Russian soldiers, including two who were HIV-positive, hunkered in a corner.
+After Ukrainian soldiers tossed several hand grenades into the bunker, the Russian soldiers, including two who were HIV positive, hunkered in a corner.
 Three of 10 soldiers in the bunker were killed and most others wounded, Vadim said.
 He emerged splattered with blood.
 “I was always afraid of this disease,” he said in an interview at a Ukrainian detention site.
 After the exposure, he tested negative.

 Since the summer, about 50,000 prisoners have signed up to fight in Ukraine, roughly 10% of the incarcerated population, according to Russia Behind Bars, a nongovernmental group monitoring Russian prisons.